About Washington Thriving

 A group of three people talking in a court yard.

-The Washington Thriving Advisory Group (previously called the Strategic Plan Advisory Group) is made up of young people, parents, caregivers, providers, agency representatives, and other system partners.
-This group is led by two co-chairs, Representative Lisa Callan and Diana Cockrell from the Health Care Authority.
+The Washington Thriving Advisory Group (previously called the Strategic Plan Advisory Group) was made up of young people, parents, caregivers, providers, agency representatives, and other system partners.
+This group was led by two co-chairs, Representative Lisa Callan and Diana Cockrell from the Health Care Authority.

-The Advisory Group is a platform for diverse actors to find common ground and develop collective suggestions to improve the behavioral health landscape for individuals prenatal through age 25 and their families and caregivers.
-The group provides input to each workstream as they develop and then provides feedback on the resulting products.
-The Advisory Group will inform the decisions related to the Strategic Plan made by the Children and Youth Behavioral Health Work Group (CYBHWG).
-The public is welcome to observe Advisory Group meetings.
+The Advisory Group was a platform for diverse actors to find common ground and develop collective suggestions to improve the behavioral health landscape for individuals prenatal through age 25 and their families and caregivers.
+The group provided input to each workstream as they developed and then provided feedback on the resulting products.
+The Advisory Group informed the decisions related to the Strategic Plan made by the Children and Youth Behavioral Health Work Group (CYBHWG).
+The public was welcome to observe Advisory Group meetings.

-Three monthly discussion groups provide space for deeper dialogue among key groups: youth and young adults, parents and caregivers, and providers and other system partners.
-These meetings are open to participation by all.
+Three monthly discussion groups provided space for deeper dialogue among key groups: youth and young adults, parents and caregivers, and providers and other system partners.
+These meetings were open to participation by all.

-Discussion groups are one-to-two-hour meetings open to the public that focus on sharing updates about the strategic plan and gathering feedback and suggestions on project outputs from specific populations.
+Discussion groups were one-to-two-hour meetings open to the public that focused on sharing updates about the strategic plan and gathering feedback and suggestions on project outputs from specific populations.

 1. Youth & Young Adults – Youth and young adults (ages 13-29) who have sought or received behavioral health supports or services in Washington